sh-dv/hat.sh/docs/docs.md

 ### Why should I use hat.sh?

-1. the app uses fast modern secure cryptographic algorithms.
+1. The app uses fast modern secure cryptographic algorithms.
-2. it's super fast and easy to use.
+2. It's super fast and easy to use.
-3. it runs in the browser, no need to setup or install anything.
+3. It runs in the browser, no need to setup or install anything.
-4. it's free opensource software and can be self hosted.
+4. It's free opensource software and can be self hosted.

 <hr style="height: 1px">